SEO Optimization Strategy for Large Travel Ticketing Website

 Problems of SEO for Large Sites

-There are other issues that large sites face:
+There are other issues that appear within SEO optimization for a large website:

 - Full and partial page duplicates,